junxit/us-congress-bills-113/bill.md

 >     - **(B)** *Administration* For each water supply system described in subparagraph (A), the Secretary shall enter into agreements with the Secretary of Agriculture and the Director of the Bureau of Indian Affairs that set forth the specific responsibilities of each agency concerning the construction of the livestock distribution systems.
 >   - **(4)** *Lead agency* The Department of the Interior, acting through the Bureau of Reclamation, shall act as the lead agency in carrying out this section.
 >   - **(5)** *Administration*
->     - **(A)** *In general* Each agency head shall carry out the duties of the agency head under this subsection out of amounts made available to the agency head under annual appropriations and existing authorityauthorities.
+>     - **(A)** *In general* Each agency head shall carry out the duties of the agency head under this subsection out of amounts made available to the agency head under annual appropriations and existing authorities.
 >     - **(B)** *Authorization of use of other Federal agency funds* Amounts made available to agencies other than the Bureau of Reclamation may also be used to carry out this Act.
 >     - **(C)** *Additional funding requests* Nothing in this subsection prohibits the Oglala Sioux Tribe, the Rosebud Sioux Tribe, or the Lower Brule Sioux Tribe from applying for, seeking, or obtaining amounts from the Federal agencies referred to in paragraph (1) for any other purpose.
 > - **(c)** *Upgrading standards for connecting homes* The Director of the Bureau of Indian Affairs shall, through the use of existing programs and annual appropriations, assist the Secretary in completing the Oglala Sioux Rural Water Supply System, the Rosebud Sioux Rural Water System, and the Lower Brule Sioux Rural Water System by constructing, repairing, and upgrading plumbing fixtures, skirting, and other necessary features, such as septic tanks and drainfields, to ensure that houses within the service areas are able to meet the standards for connecting to those water systems.